vikramnitin9/tackle-data-gravity-insights/README.md

 ```
 jmeter -n -t daytrader7.jmx -JHOST=localhost -JPORT=9082 -JPROTOCOL=http -JMAXTHINKTIME=100 -JDURATION=300
 ```
-This will produce csv files corresponding to the various use cases, a sample of which we have provided in `RQ2/Aggregate_Mono2Micro` and `RQ2/Aggregate_CARGO`.

 The `jmeter` script has the following options which can be configured as desired :
 ```
 	-JHOST	    The name of the machine running the DayTrader Application.
 The default is localhost.